work-in-progress/ruby-nodester/README.md

 Thanks to

-* Aaron Russel (https://github.com/aaronrussell) whose cloudapp api helped a lot (some spec code is taken verbatim)
+* Aaron Russel (<https://github.com/aaronrussell>) whose cloudapp api helped a lot (some spec code is taken verbatim)
-* John Nunemaker (https://github.com/jnunemaker) for httparty and all his other contributions.
+* John Nunemaker (<https://github.com/jnunemaker>) for httparty and all his other contributions.

 ## Trivia

 This gem was created to the tunes of Natalia Kills and Nicki Minaj.

-## Contributing to nodester
+## Contributing to Nodester

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it